 In October 2013, in an effort to expand the amount of information included in case reports, we reached out to all licensed veterinarians through a “Dear Veterinarian” letter to, among other things, let them know in advance what specific types of information FDA would find it most useful to receive from them when they report cases of suspected jerky pet treat-related illness to the agency.
 This information includes:

 - How long the owner has been feeding the treat

 - What else the pet has been eating (all treats, human food, and pet food), including how much is given daily of all items

 - Bloodwork values, especially for liver and kidney

 - Urinalysis results

-FDA also requests in the letter that veterinarians obtain a urine sample (10 ml if possible) from dogs or cats that may have illness associated with jerky pet treats and freeze it for testing for Fanconi Syndrome by Vet-LIRN.
-This testing will allow FDA to get a better idea of how many of the suspected cases involve Fanconi Syndrome, whether or not the pets display symptoms of kidney or urinary disease.
+FDA also requests in the letter that veterinarians obtain a urine sample (10 ml if possible) from dogs or cats that may have illness associated with jerky pet treats and freeze it for testing for FLS by Vet-LIRN.
+This testing will allow FDA to get a better idea of how many of the suspected cases involve FLS, whether or not the pets display symptoms of kidney or urinary disease.

 FDA uses its website to provide pet owners with periodic information about its ongoing investigation into jerky pet treats.
 Despite extensive media coverage highlighting the investigation, we continue to hear from pet owners who were unaware of the issue and have purchased and fed jerky treats to their pets.
 In response, FDA has developed a Fact Sheet for pet owners that can be made available at veterinary hospitals, pet supply stores, other stores selling pet food, and anywhere pet owners visit.